LeonSong1995/MeDuSA/docs/documentation/05_hPSC_Example.md

 The bulk data used in this tutorial was collected from three replicates.
 However, to increase the precision of our analysis, we took the average of the bulk data in the previous section.
 In the upcoming analysis, we will utilize the raw data instead of the averaged data to quantify the differences in cell-state abundance at various cultivation times of human pluripotent stem cells (hPSCs).

-Input of `MANOVA-Pro`
--  MeDuSA_obj: The MeDuSA object.
-- degree:  A numeric variable used to specify the polynomial degrees.
-- condition: A character vector containing the biological condition for each bulk sample.

 ```R
 library(data.table)
 #The bulk RNA-seq data